jenkinsci/gitlab-plugin/README.md

     * Select *Build when a change is pushed to GitLab*
     * Make a note of the *GitLab CI Service URL* appearing on the same line with *Build when a change is pushed to GitLab*.
 You will later use this URL to define a GitLab web hook.
-    * Use the check boxes to trigger builds on *Push Events* and/or *Merge Request Events*
+    * Use the check boxes to trigger builds on *Push Events* and/or *Created Merge Request Events* and/or *Accepted Merge Request Events* and/or *Closed Merge Request Events*
     * Optionally use *Rebuild open Merge Requests* to enable re-building open merge requests after a push to the source branch
     * If you selected *Rebuild open Merge Requests* other than *None*, check *Comments*, and specify the